 The history of udon dates back to the early 9th century and is often associated with the Buddhist priest Kobo Daishi, also known as Kukai.
 During a trip to China to study Buddhism, Kukai brought back the concept of udon soup to the Sanuki region, now known as Kagawa.
 From there, udon became popular throughout Japan, evolving and gaining regional variations over time.

-The way the macarrão is prepared and served plays an essential role in the flavor of the dish.
-The balance between the ingredients and the way they are handled, whether with thin cuts, quick frying, or gentle cooking, are fundamental aspects to ensure an authentic gastronomic experience.
+The way the noodles are prepared and served plays an essential role in the flavor of the dish.
+The balance between the ingredients and how they are handled, whether with fine cuts, quick frying, or gentle cooking, are fundamental aspects to ensure an authentic dining experience.

 How to Eat Udon the Right Way

-The correct way to enjoy udon varies according to the dish's presentation.
+The correct way to enjoy udon varies depending on the presentation of the dish.
 When served with a separate dipping sauce, you should pick up the noodles with chopsticks and dip them in the sauce before eating.
 If the udon comes in a hot broth, it is acceptable — and even recommended — to make noise while slurping the noodles, a gesture that indicates you are enjoying the food.
 Additionally, the broth can be drunk directly from the bowl, especially when no spoon is available.
 This way of eating is entirely cultural and adds to the experience of savoring the dish authentically.

 Popular Types of Udon

-Udon is known for its wide variety of preparations, each with a unique flavor.
+Udon stands out for its wide variety of preparations, each with a unique flavor.
 Here are some of the most well-known types:

 • Kake Udon: Served in a hot broth that covers the noodles, this simple dish is garnished only with fresh green onions.